Arizona DUI Probation Violations

 What Counts as a DUI Probation Violation?

 Many actions count as probation violations.
-Some are probably obvious to you, but others not so much.
+Some are probably obvious to you, but others are not so much.
 It’s important to brush up on the Arizona DUI laws if you’re facing probation violation charges.

 Below, we list some of the probation violations we see commonly: